k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/03_agentic_flow.md

 ### Flow Delegation and Ownership

-Once a response path is selected, responsibility for handling the request is delegated to the appropriate execution logic, which is responsible for:
+Once a response path is selected, handling of the request is delegated to the appropriate execution logic, which is responsible for:

 - Executing the required actions
 - Expanding context as needed (via tools or sub-agents)
 - Producing a complete and coherent result

-Delegation ensures clear ownership and avoids overlapping responsibilities between agents.
+Flow delegation ensures clear ownership and prevents overlapping responsibilities between agents.

 Regardless of the selected path, all flows eventually converge at the Responder, which aggregates outputs and formulates the final response.
 At this stage, organizations can enforce formatting, compliance, and legal rules according to business directives.